streamingfast/firehose-docs/firehose-setup/ethereum/local-deployment.md

 #### **Goerli reader-node-arguments**

-As previously mentioned, Goreli does not require specific JSON files.
+As previously mentioned, Goerli does not require specific JSON files.
 The config file does however require modifications.
 The reader-node-arguments flag should be updated to reflect the value provided below. _Note, Goreli setups do not need to pass values for bootsnotes as with the Binance and Polygon setups._

 ```bash
 reader-node-arguments: +--goerli --http.port=9545 --ws.port=9546 --port=40303